jyp/boon/README.md

   commands (often user and mode-dependenent).

 In command mode, movement keys are bound to the right hand, while text manipulation is bound to the left hand.
+This division of tasks is reminiscent of game-console controllers.

 Right-hand.